stevenxchung/AWS-CSAA-ACloudGuru/Section 11 -- The Well Architected Framework/README.md

 * How do you ensure that the capacity and throughput of your storage solutions matches demand?

 ### Pillar Three - Best Practices - Database
-* The optimal database solution depends on a number of factors, do you need database consistency, do you need high availability, do you need No-SQL, do you need DR etc?
+* The optimal database solution depends on a number of factors, do you need database consistency, do you need high availability, do you need No-SQL, and do you need DR etc?
 * You get a lot of options in AWS; RDS, DynamoDB, Redshift, etc

 ### Pillar Three - Best Practices - Database Questions